daniel-isidro/hot_n_pop_song_machine/README.md

 ### Refining the model

-If you also want to replicate the second part of the project, where we explore using an unbalanced dataset and retrain the model to improve the metrics, please execute the following Jupyter notebooks in the specified order.
+If you also want to replicate the second part of the project, where we explore using an unbalanced dataset, getting more samples of not-hit songs, and retrain the model to try improving the metrics, please execute the following Jupyter notebooks in the specified order.

 8. [Get more random not-hit songs](https://github.com/daniel-isidro/hot_n_pop_song_machine/blob/master/spotify_api/get_audio_features_more_not_hit_songs.ipynb)